 Tuition & Financial Aid

-Communications@Syracuse students are charged tuition on a per-credit-hour basis, and the current rate of tuition for the 2015 academic year is roughly $1,818 per credit.
-You must complete your degree in 18 months in order to maintain this tuition per credit rate.
-You are required to complete 33 credits to earn your degree through the Communications@Syracuse program and should expect to pay at least $60,000 for the program.
+Communications@Syracuse students are charged tuition on a per-credit-hour basis, and the current rate of tuition for the 2017-2018 academic year is roughly $1,890 per credit.
+A moderate tuition increase can be expected for each academic year.
+You are required to complete 33 credits to earn your degree through the Communications@Syracuse program and should expect to pay at least $62,370 for the program.
 Please keep in mind that this is only an estimate, as Syracuse tuition rates are re-evaluated each July.
-Should you complete the program in more than 18 months, your tuition will increase to the new rate.

 While the Newhouse School does not charge online students any health, on-campus technology or other fees associated with on-campus programs, students will be responsible for their own textbook, software, travel and housing costs.
 There is an additional immersion fee that varies for each immersion based on the location and activities.
 The fee is determined prior to course registration.